 What we programme – and how

-Under the artistic leadership of Brian Logan, we have prioritised innovative theatre and performance work that addresses the urgent contemporary issues that matter to people now, ensuring the theatre on our stages addresses a wide audience and contributes to a theatre industry with the power to make change.
+Under the artistic leadership of Brian Logan, we have prioritised innovative theatre and performance that addresses the issues that matter to people now, ensuring the theatre on our stages reaches a wide audience and contributes to an industry with the power to make change.

 CPT works to a festival-driven programming model, whereby we stage 3-4 festivals annually, often themed around issues of social, political or cultural currency.
 We programme these festivals in part through open call for submissions – advertised on this website and distributed widely.

 Around these festivals, we stage an (almost) year-round curated programme of the best new theatre we can find from the country’s most distinctive independent artists – particularly those who’re early in their career.
 The length of a run at CPT can vary from 1 – 3 nights to one-week runs to, on occasion, three-week runs.
 If you’re interested in being part of our curated programme, you should:

 - Email us with information about your project

 - Include documentation, video footage, reviews & testimonies where possible